klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 And

     -O option=value
-    Set option option to the specified value.
+    Set option to the specified value.
 This form uses long names.

 And for `-O` option, the `QueueDirectory` is the most interesting option there, this option select the directory in which to queue messages.

 If you want to read the whole list of parameters and options, just `man sendmail` or read it online [here](https://linux.die.net/man/8/sendmail.sendmail)

-Based on this information, and the hability to control at least one of the other parameters, we can exploit the host.
+Based on this information, and the ability to control at least one of the other parameters, we can exploit the host.
 Bellow the steps for a successful exploitation:

  * Control `$additional_parameters` and another `mail()` parameter
- * Know a **writeable** diretory on target host which is accessible via the target system and user (www-data for example).
+ * Know a **writeable** directory on target host which is accessible via the target system and user (www-data for example).
 Usually this directory can be anything bellow `webroot` (aka /var/www/html for another systems, /www for this example)
  * Any PHP payload that you want, we are using a simple `system()` payload in this example, with a spice of base64 and some special characters `|` to make it easier to parse.
- * Just assembly everything together !
+ * Just assembly everything together!

 Remember that the `-X` option will write the log file, that will contain among the log information your PHP payload, in the directory that you will inform.
 An example of a vulnerable PHP code: